OpenTechStrategies/ots-bookkeeping/README.md

 # Setup

-Set the `OTS_BOOKKEEPING` environment variable to the absolute path of the directory containing this code.
+Set the `OTS_BOOKKEEPING_DIR` environment variable to the absolute path of the directory containing this code.
 Our convention is that programs using this code will locate it by examining that environment variable.